-How difficult is it to get a mortgage after lockdown?
+How difficult is it to get a mortgage in lockdown?

 Whether you’re a first-time buyer, homemover or a homeowner looking to remortgage, it’s a complicated time to navigate the mortgage market.